Email Headers: How to read and use message headers

 How to access the Email Header

-In Mailfence web interface, go to your mailbox, right-click on the email, select ‘View source’.
+In the Mailfence web interface, go to your mailbox, right-click on the email, select ‘View source’.

-Most mail clients allow access to the message header.
+However, most mail clients allow access to the message header.
 The following list contains a few popular email and webmail clients.
-Please refer to the manual of your email client if it is not listed here.
+In case not listed here, please refer to the manual of your client.

 View the Email Header in Google Mail (Gmail) Webmail: